 The above chart from Comscore shows engagement in terms of time spent on the platform vs reach among the millennial demographic.
 It's interesting to see how effectively Facebook dominates, but also interesting to see how well Snapchat is doing in terms monthly usage per visitor.

 Facebook's dominance is truly extraordinary.
 Not only does it take the top spot, it's other platforms also take 2nd and 3rd respectively.
 Facebook Messenger has an impressive 47 penetration, and Instagram (also owned by Facebook) comes 2nd for engagement.

 Q4.
 What the different interaction rates in social media

 TrackMaven analysed 51 million posts from 40,000 different companies over 130 industries to establish which social networks achieve the greatest engagement per follower.
 The results show that Instagram absolutely dominates when it comes to interactions per 1,000 followers.
-In-fact it is so much higher than the other channels we've had to include a 2nd chart just to show the difference between Facebook, LinkedIn and Twitter!
+In fact, it is so much higher than the other channels we've had to include a second chart just to show the difference between Facebook, LinkedIn and Twitter!

 As you can see, Instagram dominates, but when it comes to the other networks Facebook has a considerable lead on Twitter and LinkedIn.
 This is in large part because people tend to post a lot more on Twitter because it doesn't have an algorithm that only serves posts to a small section of an audience.
 This has turned Twitter into a bit of fire hose of content where companies have to share more and more often to be heard through the noise.
 This has resulted in lower engagement per post.

 Q5.
 What is the overall Social Media usage globally?